TicketsBot/docs/src/dashboard/reaction-panels.md

 Input which of your created [Staff Teams](../dashboard/staff-teams.md) (or leave the Default team) you would like to handle this particular type of ticket.

 ### Large Image URL
-Input a URL link to an image here, it will be shown **underneath the welcome message**.
+Input a URL link to an image here, it will display **underneath the welcome message**.
 - *File path MUST end in .png - easy trick is to send the image as a message in a discord channel, then right click the message and choose "Copy Link."
 Paste link into the input.*

 ### Small Image URL
-Input a URL link to an image here, it will be shown to the **right of the welcome message**.
+Input a URL link to an image here, it will display to the **right of the welcome message**.
 - *File path MUST end in .png - easy trick is to send the image as a message in a discord channel, then right click the message and choose "Copy Link."
 Paste link into the input.*

 ## Completion